 - The transport incubator is Type B equipment and the baby may not be electrically isolated from earth.
 Care must be taken that additional equipment connected to the baby is electrically safe.
 To ensure patient electrical isolation, connect only to other equipment with electronically isolated circuits. - Do not change the lamp and touch the patient simultaneously. - When the infant tray is removed, do not touch exposed circuitry and patient simultaneously. - This incubator was calibrated with the infant chamber originally supplied.
 If this chamber is exchanged for an infant chamber of a different configuration or size, the temperature calibration will be affected.
-Consult International Biomedical before returning the incubator to service. - The incubator should be turned off and AC or DC power disconnected when cleaning. - The use of devices which radiate high intensity electrical fields may affect the operation of the transport incubator.
-Constant assessment of the patient and all life support equipment is mandatory whenever interfering devices are operating on or near patient. - When using the transport incubator adjacent to or stacked with other equipment, observe the operation of the transport incubator and the other equipment to ensure normal operation. - Portable RF communications equipment (including peripherals such as antenna cables and external antennas) should be used no closer then 30 cm to any part of the transport incubator and associated cables.
-Otherwise, degradation of the performance of this equipment could occur. - When the incubator is attached to a Ferno 146 Collapsible Cart, the two highest positions should not be used as they can cause a tip hazard. - Do not use the pulse oximeter or oximetry sensors during magnetic resonance imaging (MRI) scanning.
+Consult International Biomedical before returning the incubator to service. - The incubator should be turned off and AC or DC power disconnected when cleaning. - When the incubator is attached to a Ferno 146 Collapsible Cart, the two highest positions should not be used as they can cause a tip hazard. - Do not use the pulse oximeter or oximetry sensors during magnetic resonance imaging (MRI) scanning.
 Induced current could potentially cause burns.
 The pulse oximeter may affect the MRI image and the MRI unit may affect the accuracy of the oximetry results. - If using pulse oximetry during full body irradiation, keep the sensor out of the irradiation field.
-If the sensor is exposed to irradiation, the reading might be inaccurate or the unit might read zero for the duration of the active irradiation period. - The pulse oximeter should NOT be used as an apnea monitor.
+If the sensor is exposed to irradiation, the reading might be inaccurate or the unit might read zero for the duration of the active irradiation period. - The pulse oximeter should NOT be used as an apnea monitor. - If an alarm condition (other than exceptions listed herein) occurs while the MUTE button is activated, only visual alarm indicators will be activated. - Pulse rate measurement is based on the optical detection of a peripheral flow pulse and therefore may not detect arrhythmias.
+The pulse oximeter should not be used as a replacement or substitute for ECG based arrhythmia analysis. - Connecting equipment to the outlets on this device creates a medical electrical system and the user is responsible for continued compliance with the requirements of IEC 60601-1. - Do not modify this equipment without proper authorization from International Biomedical.

-- If an alarm condition (other than exceptions listed herein) occurs while the MUTE button is activated, only visual alarm indicators will be activated. - Pulse rate measurement is based on the optical detection of a peripheral flow pulse and therefore may not detect arrhythmias.
-The pulse oximeter should not be used as a replacement or substitute for ECG based arrhythmia analysis. - Connecting equipment to the outlets on this device creates a medical electrical system and the user is responsible for continued compliance with the requirements of IEC 60601-1. - Do not modify this equipment without proper authorization from International Biomedical. - An Infant Transport Incubator should be used by appropriately trained personnel and under the direction of qualified medical staff familiar with currently known risks and benefits of Infant Transport Incubator use. - When this incubator is operated on battery in low ambient temperatures, the thermal cover must be used. - Skin temperature probe is not a rectal probe.
+- An Infant Transport Incubator should be used by appropriately trained personnel and under the direction of qualified medical staff familiar with currently known risks and benefits of Infant Transport Incubator use. - When this incubator is operated on battery in low ambient temperatures, the thermal cover must be used. - Skin temperature probe is not a rectal probe.
 The skin temperature sensor is not to be used as a rectal probe. - Do not use liquids in or around the transport incubator.